HantosNorbert/Raymarching-in-Jack/media/AppendixA.md

 For the curious minds: the solution is $n = 22 - (e - 127)$ for IEEE 754, and $n = 12 - (e - 127)$ for `Float316` numbers.

-Note that zeroing out the mantissa up to the $n$th position gives us the `floor` function for positive numbers, but `ceil` function for negatives.
+Note that zeroing out the mantissa up to the $n$-th position gives us the `floor` function for positive numbers, but `ceil` function for negatives.
 We have to adjust the result if we are dealing with negatives.

 ##  Square Root of `Float316` Numbers